jccastrog/GRNTE/README.md

 ## Running NTE

 ### Input

-The input is a table that includes the time series expression data for a series of transcription factors.
+The input is a table that includes the time series expression data for a series of transcription factors, columns are genes and rows are time points For each time point replicates have to be consecutive if replicates are missing NA should be added.

+Example:

+	Gene1	Gene2
+	Time1_Rep1 Time1_Rep1
+	Time1_Rep2 Time2_Rep1
+	Time2_Rep1 Time2_Rep1
+	Time2_Rep2 Time2_Rep1